 Athlyn Green is an avid crafter.
 She enjoys sharing what she's learned with readers.

-Pine Trees Shed Their Needles Each Year Providing and Unlimited Supply of Raw Material
+Pine Trees Provide an Unlimited Supply of Raw Material

 Pine needle baskets are unique-looking and as such, are highly sought after by collectors.